psygreg/linux-troubleshooting/games.md

 # Issues while gaming on Linux and how to fix them.
 ### Ctrl+F through this to find your specific game if you need.

+## For 8BitDo and similar controllers
+- Always use XInput mode to engage the Xbox contoller drivers made by the community.
+It comes out of the box in most distros, but in case it doesn't take a look at [xpadneo](https://github.com/atar-axis/xpadneo).

 ## Any game can't display cutscenes properly - either throwing a black or 'TV calibration'-esque screen.
 - **Cause**: the official versions of Proton released by Valve can't play MPEG-encoded video for royalties and licensing problems.
 - **Fix**: use GE-Proton for such games instead.
 You may add it to Steam, Lutris and Heroic using *ProtonPlus* or *ProtonUpQt*, both available on [Flathub](https://flathub.org/).